-Both wine enthusiasts and professionals try hard to discern what they perceive on their nose and palate and elaborately describe it to their fellow tasters or guests.
-However, to master wine, you must become a translator, a wine whisperer, someone that knows the wine’s language and can translate it to English.
+Wine enthusiasts and professionals try hard to discern what they perceive on their nose and palate and elaborately describe it to their fellow tasters or guests.
+However, to master wine, you must become a translator, a wine whisperer who knows the wine’s language and can translate it to English.

-In this short lesson, you’ll understand why a glass of wine tastes the way it does because wine is itself translating the place from where it comes from, its terroir.
+In this short lesson, you’ll understand why a glass of wine tastes the way it does because wine translates the place from where it comes from.

 Terroir is a French term that is hard to translate.
-It means a sense of place and comprises everything that happens both in the vineyard and in the winery that makes it smell and taste as it does.
+It means a sense of place and comprises everything that happens both in the vineyard and the winery, making it smell and taste.

-Terroir combines the climate where the grapes are grown, the soil in which the vines are planted, the rains and sunny days, and the methods used to make the wine, from grape to bottle.
-However, it’s the weather and the human element that matters most in the terroir equation.
+Terroir combines the climate where the grapes are grown, the soil in which the vines are planted, the rains and sunny days, and the methods used to make the wine, from grape to bottle—however, the weather and the human element matter most in the equation.